 On his return to Tyneside in 2003, Paul commenced playing at 'The Jazz Cafe' in Pink Lane, Newcastle.
 Invitations from local jazz musicians were taken up and the music developed into running the Friday music there with his band The Marco-Paolo Quartet and as the altoist with the Don Forbes' Safe Sextet.
 He has recorded on band Mamacoca's album 'Secrets', guitarist Andy Hardy's album 'Easy Tiger' and taught at the Sage Gateshead, Gateshead College and has appeared on many degree students' final performances.

-Currently, Paul is established as one of the top saxophonists in the North East as well as being first tenor chair of The Strictly Smokin' Big Band and a member of Eddie Bellis' Lickety Split.
+Currently, Paul is established as one of the top saxophonists in the North East as well as being a member of Eddie Bellis' Lickety Split.
 He continues to work in a session/live environment and as deputy saxophonist to many function bands.
 Presently, Paul is writing for his original band 'A Priori Sid Scott', in memory of his colleague and bass player, the late Ray Truscott.

 C.G.
 CONN 6M Underslung Alto (Circa 1935-6), Metal Link 7*, Rico Royal 3 reed.